vincecampanale/blog/_posts/2017-08-16-leap-in-elm.markdown

 date: 2017-08-16
 ---

 I'm very new to Elm (a couple of weeks) and am working through exercises on [exercism.io](exercism.io).
 Writing about what I learn usually helps me understand it better.
-Thus, this article was born.
+Hence, this article was born.

-The exercise is to identify leap years with Elm.
+The exercise is easy: identify leap years with Elm.
 So, given a year, determine whether that year is a leap year or not.
 The rules are as follows:

 ```
 leap years are on: